 With numerous tapers and weights in production and more weight-specific heads being designed for certain conditions, companies like Rio, Scientific Anglers, and Cortland are at the forefront of this fly fishing line technology.

 Forms of fly fishing

 Covering the different forms of fly fishing, they are more adaptions of the main technique with the use of the surface ‘dry fly‘, bottom ‘wet fly,’ or a combination of both.

 These are known as dry flies.
-Dry fly fishing involves the use of buoyant natural materials tied to imitate a specific insect.
+Fly fishing dry flies involves the use of buoyant natural materials tied to imitate a specific insect.
 Fishing this fly during a hatch of the particular insect with the hope of the trout rising to eat it is the basic approach.

-Wet fly fishing has two subsections nymphing and streamer fly fishing.
+Wet fly fishing has two subsections nymphing and streamer fishing.